 These chocolate chip cookies with pudding mix are the softest, chewiest cookies around.
 They have golden edges, a delicious caramel flavor, and slightly gooey centers.
-It’s a quick and easy cookie recipe where you don’t even have to chill the dough.
-So pour yourself a tall glass of milk – and make these chocolate chip pudding cookies!
+It’s a quick and easy cookie recipe, and there’s no need to chill the dough.
+So pour yourself a tall glass of milk – and let’s get baking!

 Chocolate Chip Cookies with Pudding Mix

-Pudding mix is basically full of starch – which is what makes the cookies extra soft.
-Then the vanilla adds extra flavor.
-You don’t actually need to make the pudding, just throw the pudding mix into the batter.
+Why use pudding in chocolate chip cookies?
+It makes the cookies extra soft and adds a delicious vanilla flavor.
+You don’t need to make the pudding, just throw the pudding mix into the batter.
 If you were to prepare the pudding first according to the package, you’d have a disaster.
 You want to use a 3.5 oz (4 serving) package of instant vanilla pudding mix.

 Tips for Making these Pudding Chocolate Chip Cookies